adriangranados/wlan-extcap/README.md

 ## Requirements

-The `wlandump` extcap interface uses `tcpdump` as the remote tool for captures.
-Make sure `tcpdump` can be run by the SSH user and without root privileges.
+The `wlandump` extcap interface uses `tcpdump` as the remote tool for Wi-Fi captures.
+Make sure `tcpdump` can be run remotey by the SSH user and without root privileges.
 For example:
 ```sh
 sudo groupadd pcap
 sudo usermod -a -G pcap <username>